Cakes and Frostings

 chopped nuts

 Beat together cream cheese, egg, sugar and salt until very creamy and smooth.
 Add chocolate chips.
 Set aside.
 To make chocolate batter, sift together flour, sugar, cocoa, baking soda and salt.
 Blend in water, oil, vinegar and vanilla.
 Fill paper-lined muffin tins 1/3 full with the chocolate batter.
 Top with heaping teaspoons cream cheese mixture.
 Sprinkle with granulated sugar and chopped nuts.
-Bake at 350°F for 20-30 minutes.
+Bake at 350 degrees F for 20-30 minutes.
 Do check the time.
 Oven temperatures vary.
 The cream cheese part on the tops should be lightly golden, and the cupcake firm.

 CUPCAKES IN ICE CREAM CONES